Celtics edge George-less Clippers 119-115 behind Tatum's 34 - WHIZ News

 TIP-INS

-Celtics: They improved to 7-6 on the road. … Walker and Payton Pritchard returned from the inactive list.
+Celtics: They improved to 7-6 on the road. … Stevens got a technical 26 seconds into the game. … Walker and Payton Pritchard returned from the inactive list.

-Clippers: They still have yet to lose two in a row this season.
+Clippers: They got 49 points from the bench, including three players in double figures. … They still have yet to lose two in a row this season.

 UP NEXT